 Office of Academic Services (OAS) provides academic and developmental support for all students, with unique attention and support for students with disabilities and intercollegiate student-athletes.
 Examples of services include: tutorial and writing assistance, academic skills workshops, individualized academic mentoring, coordination of reasonable accommodations for students with disabilities, and specialized programs such as GRE/GMAT test preparation.

 Student's Name Friar Box # Providence College Providence, Rhode Island 02918

 Freshmen and sophomores are not allowed to have vehicles on campus.
 Juniors and Seniors who wish to have a car must apply for a parking permit with the Office of Safety and Security.
 The parking application process can be viewed on the

 Free RIPTA Bus Service is available for students to travel throughout Rhode Island.
 Students simply need to show their Providence College ID to make use of this service.

 A Shuttle Service is available for students for transportation between the campus and the surrounding neighborhood.
 A Community Service Shuttle is also available to students on a limited basis.
-Specific information about transportation options is available on the Student Life Web pages.
+Specific information about transportation options is available at the

 If your student has a problem, first encourage him/her to talk with the roommate about the concern.
 Good communication can often help to resolve issues before they escalate to major problems.
 When dealing with roommate conflicts, is essential that students seek support from their Resident Assistants (RAs), who are trained in conflict mediation.
 In the event that the situation is not able to be resolved, the Associate Dean or Dean of Residence Life, along with the Hall Director, will meet with the student and discuss a room change and options, based on space available in campus housing.
 Although these situations are rare, students should know that they can always meet with the Dean or Associate Dean to discuss roommate concerns and ask for a room change.